-- At least one of the attributes category of wreck or value of sounding must be populated. - The attribute height is only relevant for wrecks having attribute water level effect = 1 (partly submerged at high water) or 2 (always dry). - For guidance regarding the population of the complex attribute vertical uncertainty, see clause 3.7.1.3 (Quality of Bathymetric Data). - For reported, not confirmed wrecks, the date of the report must be populated, where known, using the attribute reported date. - The distributed remains of a wreck must be encoded, where required, as a Wreck feature with attribute category of wreck = 3 (distributed remains of wreck).
+- At least one of the attributes category of wreck or value of sounding must be populated. - The attribute height is only relevant for wrecks having attribute water level effect = 1 (partly submerged at high water) or 2 (always dry). - For all Wreck features of type point and of depth 30 metres or less, an instance of the information type Spatial Quality (see clause 25.4) must be associated to the wreck point geometry, using the association Spatial Association.
+Where height (when water level effect = 1 (partly submerged at high water) or 2 (always dry)) or value of sounding is populated with an empty (null) value, the value for the complex attribute vertical uncertainty (uncertainty fixed) on the associated Spatial Quality feature must also be populated as empty (null).
+See also clause 3.7.1.3 (Quality of Bathymetric Data). - The attribute display uncertainties is a cartographic attribute intended to reduce screen clutter in some ECDIS display settings by limiting the display of the horizontal position accuracies of a sounding to those considered by the encoder to be important to the mariner, and is mandatory for all Wreck of depth 30 metres or less.
+Factors to be considered in populating this attribute include depth in relation to the general nature of the seabed, proximity to other dangers, intention of the ENC, proximity to routes taken by vessels, and the types of vessels intended to utilise the ENC.
+For Wreck of type surface, display uncertainties must be set to "no". - For reported, not confirmed wrecks, the date of the report must be populated, where known, using the attribute reported date. - The distributed remains of a wreck must be encoded, where required, as a Wreck feature with attribute category of wreck = 3 (distributed remains of wreck).
 Even though the wreck may be safe for surface vessels to navigate over the wreck, it must not be encoded as foul ground (see clause 13.7). - When encoding a Wreck feature, the attributes populated should adhere to the guidance in S-4 clause B-422.
 Where possible, this includes the population of the attributes value of sounding and quality of vertical measurement where the depth of a wreck is known, or the depth is unknown but an estimated safe clearance can been determined.
-Where the depth is known, or the depth is unknown but an estimated safe clearance has been determined, it is not required to populate the attribute category of wreck = 1 (non-dangerous wreck) or 2 (dangerous wreck), as the mariner has the quantitative information in order to determine whether the wreck may be dangerous to their type of vessel. - If it is required to encode a Wreck feature where the attribute value of sounding is not populated or is populated with an empty (null) value, but the source information indicates the depth of the feature is within the range of the surrounding depth area, the value exposition of sounding = 1 (within the range of the surrounding depth area) must be populated in order to avoid the unnecessary display of isolated danger symbols in ECDIS.
+Where the depth is known, or the depth is unknown but an estimated safe clearance has been determined, it is not required to populate the attribute category of wreck = 1 (non-dangerous wreck) or 2 (dangerous wreck), as the mariner has the quantitative information in order to determine whether the wreck may be dangerous to their type of vessel.

-• For wrecks visible or partly visible at sounding datum, the height or drying height should be encoded, if known.
+- If it is required to encode a Wreck feature where the attribute value of sounding is not populated or is populated with an empty (null) value, but the source information indicates the depth of the feature is within the range of the surrounding depth area, the value exposition of sounding = 1 (within the range of the surrounding depth area) must be populated in order to avoid the unnecessary display of isolated danger symbols in ECDIS. - For wrecks visible or partly visible at sounding datum, the height or drying height should be encoded, if known.
 This helps to distinguish wrecks which are always visible from wrecks which are only visible at low tide.